-In respect of the year ended 31 March 2022 a gift aid payment of £580k (2021: £580k) was made during March 2022 to Great Places Housing Association ("GPHA").
+In respect of the year ended 31 March 2023, no gift aid payment was made to Great Places Housing Association ("GPHA"), (2022: £580k).

 Housing property assets

 Details of changes to the Association's property assets are shown in note 12 of the financial statements.